NEWp - Nutrient Efficient Wheat partnership

 To increase nitrogen content in spring wheat

-Our working hypothesis is that spring wheat varieties with enhanced early root growth and greater root allocation early in the growing season develop higher leaf nitrogen (N) content during grain filling and are more nutrient efficient under the conditions in Sweden.
+Our working hypothesis was that spring wheat varieties with enhanced early root growth and greater root allocation early in the growing season develop higher leaf nitrogen (N) content during grain filling and are more nutrient efficient under the conditions in Sweden.

 A collaboration with the industry